-The strategy of proof in \cite{2020arXiv200611745L} is similar to that of Faltings-Chai (\cite{Faltings2010-sw}) , Torsten Wedhorn (\cite{+2000+43+71}) and many others.
+The strategy of proof in \cite{2020arXiv200611745L} is similar to that of Faltings--Chai (\cite[Chapter \rom{7}.4]{Faltings2010-sw}) , Torsten Wedhorn (\cite{+2000+43+71}) and many others.
 The key to all approaches to congruence relations is to detect the degeneration of $p$-isogenies between abelian varieties from characteristic $0$ to characteristic $p$ using linear algebra data coming from cohomology theory, and the difference lies in which cohomology theory to use.
-The approach in \cite{Faltings2010-sw} is to use étale cohomology to detect the effect of specialization of isogenies.
-For ordinary reduction, this is easy, since the specialization just adds a canonical filtration on the Tate module, and the effect on isogenies is simply to preserve this filtration.
-Hence their proof makes crucial use of the ordinary abelian varieties, which restricts the applicability of the method, namely one has to add a condition on the density of ordinary isogeny locus.
+The approach in \cite[Chapter \rom{7}.4]{Faltings2010-sw} is to use étale cohomology to detect the effect of specialization of isogenies.
+For the ordinary reduction, this is easy since the specialization just adds a canonical filtration on the Tate module, and the effect on isogenies is simply to preserve this filtration.
+Hence their proof makes crucial use of ordinary abelian varieties, which restricts the applicability of the method, namely one has to add a condition on the density of the ordinary isogeny locus.

 To get rid of this condition, it is necessary to look at the specialization of general abelian varieties and their isogenies, and detect them using linear algebra data.
-This is exactly what $p$-adic Hodge theory could help us.
+This is exactly what $p$-adic Hodge theory could help us with.
 In the ordinary case, $p$-adic Hodge theory is hidden since the comparison already takes places at the rational level, namely the canonical filtration.
 In general, the period rings manifest themselves.
 However, it is hard to find a direct linear algebra description of the specialization as in the ordinary case.
-Indeed, it is well-known that the relation between the Hodge-Tate period of $p$-divisible groups over $\mathcal{O}_{\mathbb{C}_p}$ and the Dieudonnie module of its special fiber is mysterious.
-The way we proceed is exactly the way Scholze describes the mysterious relation in \cite{SW17} using intermediate integral objects, namely $p$-adic Shtukas.
+Indeed, it is well-known that the relation between the Hodge--Tate period of a $p$-divisible group over $\mathcal{O}_{\mathbb{C}_p}$ and the Dieudonné module of its special fiber is mysterious.
+The way we proceed is exactly the way Scholze describes the mysterious relation in \cite[Lecture 12]{SW17} using intermediate integral objects, namely $p$-adic shtukas.